 I wanted to escape the harsh realities for a while.
 A library is a place to find refuge.
 Radio provides great training to go back into the strange, real world.

 I stand up, walk over to the shelf.
 There are so many books.
+What?
 Why are these long legs sticking out?